dreadwrr/pyqtalarm/README.md

 AlarmClock(parent=None, theme=None, _24hformat=True, sound_file=None, alarm_time="23:49")

-if no sound file will beep depending on platform alarm_time load saved alarm time in 24hr format theme can be "redblack", "red", "blue" or "black"
+if no sound file will beep depending on platform <br>
+alarm_time load saved alarm time in 24hr format <br>
+theme can be "redblack", "red", "blue" or "black" <br><br>

 functions for returning alarm time as string to save alarm time and change format